-Cash flows from Non-Capital Activities increased by approximately \$7.2K in 2022 over 2021.
-The majority is due to the increase in deferred funds for FY2022.
+Cash flows from Non-Capital Activities decreased by approximately \$2.3 million in 2023 over 2022.
+This is attributable to the accounts receivable for grant funding received in FY2024.

-Cash flows used for Capital Activities increased approximately \$440k between 2022 and 2021.
-This includes the start up for our new E.H.R.
+Cash flows used for Capital Activities increased approximately \$.9 million between 2023 and 2022.
+This includes the start up for our new E.H.R and additional capital purchases.